When it comes to running shoes the choices are infinite. Different brands offer a huge range of products that meet everybody’s needs.

 Solyte is a material developed by ASICS using Low-density polyethylene mixed with other elastomers.

-This material is used in mid-soles and its benefit is the fact that it weighs approximately half the weight of mid-sole material EVA and approximately 30% lighter than the polyurethane resins used in resin soles before.
+This material is used in mid-soles and its benefit is the fact that it weighs approximately half the weight of mid-sole material EVA and is approximately 30% lighter than the polyurethane resins used in resin soles before.

 This feature does not sacrifice its resistance.
 So while being super light, this sole offers the needed elasticity to repel sand and gravel and the material properties don’t change from temperature shifts due to friction, season, or weather.